BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Introduction

-\item \textbf{Enhance interpretability and modularity at neuron population level.} Modeling neural correlations and dependencies will enable us to better interpret and visualize the learned representation in hidden layers at the neuron population level instead of the single neuron level.
-Both qualitative and quantitative analyses show that BEAN enables the formations of interpretable and biologically plausible neuronal assembly patterns in the hidden layers, which consequently enhances the modularity and interpretability of the hidden representations of DNNs models. \item \textbf{Achieves efficient neuron connectivity.} Efficient connectivity presents topologically in most BNNs due to the physical restrictions of dendrites and axons (\cite{rivera2014wiring}) and for energy efficiency.
-In DNNs, sparsity is also a promising property that supports energy-saving and network compression.
-Current studies on network compression (\cite{han2015learning, iandola2016squeezenet}) achieve sparsity with conventional sparsity regularization that typically focuses on the scale of each individual weights, paying little attention to the global structure of the connectivity of the system.
-In the paper, we show that BEAN can help the model learn sparse and structured neuron connectivity as well as parameter sharing among neurons, which substantially improves the efficiency of the model at a higher modularity level.
+\item \textbf{Enhancing interpretability and modularity at the neuron population level.} Modeling neural correlations and dependencies allows us to better interpret and visualize the learned representation in hidden layers at the neuron population level instead of the single neuron level.
+Both qualitative and quantitative analyses show that BEAN enables the formations of identifiable neuronal assembly patterns in the hidden layers, enhancing the modularity and interpretability of the DNN representations. \item \textbf{Promoting jointly sparse and efficient encoding of rich semantic correlation among neurons.} Here, we show that BEAN can promote jointly sparse and efficient encoding of rich semantic correlation among neurons in DNNs similar to connection patterns in BNNs.
+BEAN enables the model to parsimoniously leverage available neurons and possible connections through modeling structural correlation, yielding both connection-level and neuron-level sparsity in the dense layers.
+Experimental results show that BEAN not only enables the formation of neuronal functional clusters that encode rich semantic correlation, but also allows the model to achieve state-of-the-art memory/computational efficiency without loss of model performance.